JackBenny39/SimpleTest/README.md

 ![Eclipse Switch Branch 2](/images/eclipse16.png)

 ## Part 2: Working on another's Project

 ### Step 1: Create an Issue in GitHub

 1. Go to GitHub > Issues

+2. Type in Title and Comments
 ![GitHub Issue 1](/images/github_issue1a.png)